 The report can be downloaded here:

 - Tahunanui Level B Liquefaction Assessment – Report and Appendices (65MB PDF)

 - Tahunanui Level B Liquefaction Assessment – Report only (10MB PDF)

 - Tahunanui Level B Liquefaction Assessment – Appendices only (55MB PDF)

 - Tahunanui Level B Liquefaction Peer review (195KB PDF)

 How do I know if my property is located within an area potentially susceptible to liquefaction?

-Use the link above to the natural hazards mapping webmap to find out whether the 2021 liquefaction assessment indicates that your property may be susceptible to liquefaction.
+Use the link above to the Geotechnical Hazards Map to find out whether the 2021 liquefaction assessment indicates that your property may be susceptible to liquefaction.

 What if my property is within an area identified as liquefaction damage is possible?